seancaulfield/pidesktop/readme.md

 pidesktop
 ===============

 This repository is a fork of the "offical" DIY Pi Desktop Case sold by http://www.element14.com sourced from Embest Technology Ltd. that combines a novel mSATA USB Disk and a power management solution integrated with Raspberry Pi GPIO Connector.
-The fork was created to apply patches requested by the community of users, to bring together all the related files.
-And polish the product and support files since I would like to continue to use it, but with my patches applied.
+The fork was created to apply patches requested by the community of users, to bring together all the related files and polish the product and support files since I would like to continue to use it, but with patches applied and cleaned up.

 File Tree
 ---------------